mehedihasan8/nextLevel2/README.md

 ## Overview

 This project is a Node.js Express application developed in TypeScript.
 It integrates MongoDB with Mongoose for user data and order management.
-The application focuses on achieving CRUD operations with data integrity through validation using Joi/Zod.
+The application focuses on achieving CRUD operations with data integrity through validation using Zod.

 ## Prerequisites